Ab-categories

 These data are required to satisfy the usual associative and unit laws for composition.
 This is a definition of Ab-category completely analogous to the definition of a conventional category, with:

-If we are dealing with Ab-categories, we will probably want to restrict our functors to those that respect that morphism addition:
+If we are dealing with Ab-categories, we will probably want to restrict our functors to those that respect addition of morphisms:

 Definition of additive functors